numbat70/inclusion2021/_docs/accessibility/language.md

 - A person with ADHD
 - A person with dyspraxia

-You can also use the more general term, ‘neurodiverse people’, if you need to.
+You can also use the more general term, ‘neurodivergent people’, if you need to.

 > [More information about neurodiversity](/inclusion/accessibility/advice-specific/#neurodiversity)